ovh/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-gb.md

 #### **Pay your bill.**

-If you have services set to automatic renewal, but have not registered a payment method for paying your bills, a “Bill to pay” comment will be displayed when a bill is awaiting payment.
+If you have services set to automatic renewal, but have not registered a payment method for paying your bills, a "Bill to pay" comment will be displayed when a bill is awaiting payment.
 Then click `Pay my bill`{.action}, which will redirect you to an online payment interface.

 #### **Group actions.**